c0mpmax/hybrid-gan-oct-analysis/README.md

 # hybrid-gan-oct-analysis
-Project based on Master's Thesis: «Integrating Deterministic Models into GAN Pipelines for OCT Signal Analysis»
+Project based on my Master's Thesis: «Integrating Deterministic Models into GAN Pipelines for OCT Signal Analysis»

 This repository implements a hybrid pipeline of physics + machine-learning for reconstructing a physical parameter (Δ, optical path shift) from interferometric spectra.